delphix/virtualization-sdk/docs/Building_Your_First_Plugin/Discovery.md

 }
 ```

-Since we don't have any special dependencies, we can just leave this as-is.
+Since we do not have any special dependencies, we can just leave it as-is.

-For detailed information about exactly how repository schemas works, see [the reference page](/References/Schemas).
+For detailed information about exactly how repository schemas work, see [the reference page](/References/Schemas).

 In brief, what we are doing here is saying that each of our repositories will have a single property called `name`, which will be used both as a unique identifier and as the user-visible name of the repository.

 #### Source Config Schema

 For source configs, the bare-bones schema is not going to be good enough.
 Recall that for us, a source config represents a directory tree on a remote environment.

-Locate the `sourceConfigDefinition` inside the `schema.json` file.
-Modify the defintion so it looks like this:
+Locate the `sourceConfigDefinition` inside the `schema.json` file and modify the definition so it looks like this:

 ```json
 "sourceConfigDefinition": {